foroozandehgroup/nmrpoise/docs/dev.rst

 There are two main things to point out.
 Probably the most important thing worth mentioning is the location of the relevant files.
-The backend script is always ran from ``$TS/py/user/poise_backend`` (putting it here allows the frontend to access itmuch more easily).
+The backend script is always ran from ``$TS/py/user/poise_backend`` (putting it here allows the frontend to access it much more easily).
 The entire ``$TS/py/user/poise_backend`` folder is treated as if it is a Python package, by virtue of some code near the top of ``poise_backend.py``::

     if __name__ == "__main__" and __package__ is None: